joyandreacm/Node.js-REST-API/README.md

 # Node.js-REST-API
-Node.js Basic REST API using Express with Sequelize Paginate
+Node.js Basic REST API using Express with Sequelize Paginate and MySQL